-5.1 The PRA will conduct the O-SII identification annually and publish the list of firms designated as O-SIIs by 1 December each year.
+- 5.1 The PRA will conduct the O-SII identification annually and publish the list of firms designated as O-SIIs by 1 December each year. - 5.2.
+Where a firm is due to be designated an O-SII for the first time or will no longer be designated an O-SII, the PRA will inform the firm of the change in designation prior to the publication of the list.

-5 May 2016: The Financial Policy Committee's framework for the O-SII buffer.